swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 ### Data-Race Safety for Isolated Conformances

-Swift prevents data races for isolated conformances by ensuring that protocol requirements are only called on the global actor that the conformance is isolated to.
+Swift prevents data races for isolated conformances by ensuring that protocol requirements are only used on the global actor that the conformance is isolated to.
 In generic code,
-where the concrete conforming type is abstracted away, protocol requirements can be called through type parameters or `any` types.
+where the concrete conforming type is abstracted away, protocol requirements can be used through type parameters or `any` types.

 #### Using Isolated Conformances

-##### Generic Code

 A conformance requirement to `Sendable` allows generic code to send parameter values to concurrently-executing code.
 If generic code accepts non-`Sendable`